Written CairoVolt Warranty Delivery Within Egypt

 The Cable: The Hidden Factor Determining Your Real Speed

-Warning from our test: a regular 60W USB-C cable will choke any 100W+ power bank.
+An important warning: a regular 60W USB-C cable will choke any 100W+ power bank.
 The 60W cable is manufactured with thinner wire gauge and lacks the eMarker chip required to regulate 100W+.
 The result: high heat + slow charging + risk to the port.

 For full 100W+ power bank usage, the cable must meet:

-• ⚡ 240W rated: Like Anker A8050 USB-C 240W — handles the full 165W without heating.
+• ⚡ 140W+ rated: Like the Anker Zolo A8060 USB-C 140W (240W-grade wire) — handles a single port's full output without heating.

 • 🔌 USB-IF Certified: Official certification from the USB consortium — ensures correct data and power delivery together.